OpportunityInsights/Atlas-Chat/README.md

 ### Mode Decision: What does the user want?

 When the user sends a message to the chat, [sendMessage()](https://github.com/xamxl/Atlas-Chat/blob/main/Flask/static/js/script.js#L362) in script.js begins handling the request.
 The function adds the user's message to the `messages` list and calls [graphQM()](https://github.com/xamxl/Atlas-Chat/blob/main/Flask/static/js/script.js#L836) which makes a server call to determine which action the chat should take. [/useCase](https://github.com/xamxl/Atlas-Chat/blob/main/Flask/main.py#L648) in the server uses a function call from the OpenAI API to make the decision.
 This represents the first box in the flow chart. `sendMessage()` ultimately calls the right function(s) based on what branch of the flow chart the function call picks.

-A function call is a way to get a regular formatted response from an LLM like chat-GPT.
-Instead of responding to a prompt with plain text, if a function call is used, the LLM either responds with plain text or with a JSON output representing the parameters to use to call a certain function.
-A programmer can specify that the LLM should always call a certain function and never return plain text.

 ### Pick Variable, Pick Two Variables, Pick Two Graphing Variables, Pick Mapping Variables